Church of St. Dunat

 The Church of St. Dunat (Crkva svetog Dunata) is a Roman Catholic church located on the island of Krk, Croatia.

-Location
+Geography

-Church of St. Dunat was built at the intersection of roads leading to Punat, Krk, Kornić and Vrbnik where the Bay of Punat is most encased in the land, that is, at the bottom of Bay of Punat, by the sea.
+The church was built at the intersection of roads leading to Punat, Krk, Kornić and Vrbnik at the bottom of Bay of Punat, by the sea.

 The significance, dating and form

 With the churches in Nin and Zadar, this one is the most important monument of early Croatian architecture.
-It cannot be determined with certainty when was it constructed.
-According to some, it was built in the 9th century.
-However, the information board near the church says that it was built in the 12th century.
+It cannot be determined with certainty when it was constructed.
+Possibly, it was built in the 9th century.
+However, the information board near the church states that it was built in the 12th century.